zuozhenggh/learning-library/solutions-library/ocvs/extend-app-to-oci/extend-app-to-oci.md

     3. Now, let **Load Balancer policy** be set to the default, **Weighted Round Robin**. **Health check Policy** will also be the default.
 We will add the backend sets, later.
 So, simply click on **Next**.

         ![](./images/400_25.png " ")

         ![](./images/400_26.png " ")

     4. On the next screen, provide a name for your listener.
-The Traffic will be **HTTP** and the port will be 80.
+The traffic will be **HTTP** and the port will be 80.
 Now, click on **Submit**.

         ![](./images/400_80.png " ")